Champ's Clock Shop

 Larger Image

-Rich Herschede & Champ during Market, circa 1984.
+Rich Herschede & Champ during Herschede's last Highpoint Market, October 20 1983.

 Herschede Video: How they were made.
 Factory made promotional 9 min. video.
 Includes video of Richard Herschede signing Herschede clocks at Champ's (Not available on download).
 Available for purchase on Vhs format for $29.50 Order via E-mail

-See A Chime filled Walk threw Champ's Clock Shop
+See A Chime filled Walk through Champ's Clock Shop

 A Brief History of the Herschede Hall Clock Company